Biman Bangladesh Airlines: Destinations

-New York and Manchester
+New York City

-From 1993 to 2006, Biman operated flights to John F. Kennedy International Airport, New York City, from Dhaka via Brussels.
+From 1993 to 2006, Biman operated flights to New York City from Dhaka, catering to the many Bangladeshis who lived and studied in the United States.
 New York was Biman's farthest and most prestigious destination, and was kept operational, despite heavy financial losses towards the end, to maintain a landing slot in the US which, if cancelled, could be difficult to regain.

-To curb the losses, Biman reduced the service to one flight per week and re-routed it through Manchester Airport, UK, capitalising on travel demands from the expatriate Bangladeshi community in the north of England.
-On 8 April 2006, Biman's inaugural flight to Manchester landed at Manchester Airport en route to JFK.
+In December 1993, the airline inaugurated service to New York City via Delhi, Dubai and Amsterdam using a McDonnell Douglas DC-10.
+It subsequently routed the flight from Dhaka to New York through Dubai and Brussels and the inbound one through Brussels.
+To curb the losses, Biman reduced the service to one flight per week and changed the European stop to Manchester Airport, UK, capitalising on travel demands from the expatriate Bangladeshi community in the north of England.
+On 8 April 2006, Biman's inaugural flight to Manchester landed at Manchester Airport en route to New York.
 However, the Federal Aviation Administration (FAA) had placed the Civil Aviation Authority of Bangladesh (CAAB) into Category 2 (does not meet International Civil Aviation Organization standards) according to its International Aviation Safety Assessment Program, which placed additional restrictions on the country's airlines when flying to the US.
-For Biman, this meant that it could continue flying to the US, but could not expand or make alterations to its routes, such as changing the transit from Brussels to Manchester.
-The FAA fined Biman for breaching its rules, and flights to New York were again re-routed through Brussels.
+For Biman, this meant it could continue flying to the US, but could not expand or alter its routes.
+The FAA fined Biman for breaching its rules, and flights to New York began stopping in Brussels again.

-The FAA had already warned Biman to replace its ageing DC-10s by December 2005.
-According to experts, these aircraft were inadequately equipped to safely cross the Atlantic.
-On 13 May 2006, the FAA refused permission for Biman flight BG001 (Dhaka–Brussels–JFK) to enter its airspace, citing safety concerns over the ailing DC–10 aircraft used on the route.
-The flight was diverted to Montréal–Pierre Elliott Trudeau International Airport in Canada, where the passengers were provided with alternative airline options to complete their journey.
+The FAA already warned Biman to replace its ageing DC-10s by December 2005.
+According to experts, these aircraft were inadequately equipped to cross the Atlantic safely.
+On 13 May 2006, the FAA refused permission for the flight to enter its airspace, citing safety concerns over the DC-10.
+The pilots diverted to Montreal, Canada, where the passengers were provided with alternative airline options to complete their journey.
 Canadian authorities inspected the aircraft and gave it a clean bill of health after which the aircraft returned to Dhaka without any passengers.
 The FAA eventually admitted it was mistaken and apologised for the error.
 The incident put an end to the route, which had been losing US$80,000 per flight, owing to its use of obsolete DC-10s.
-Biman decided to axe the route along with a number of other regional and domestic routes to curb the huge losses being incurred by the airline each month.
-However, in October 2007, Biman was directed by the then caretaker government to resume flights to New York.
-Biman was given until 25 October 2008 (extended from an earlier deadline of 23 March 2008) to resume flights to the airport by the JFK airport authority, after which it would have lost the landing slot permanently.
+Biman decided to axe the route along with several other regional and domestic routes to curb the huge losses being incurred by the airline each month.

-Since January 2020, Biman flies thrice a week directly to Manchester from Dhaka, after purchasing two new Boeing 787-9 Dreamliners.